diogomgsimoes/DRL-Network-Path-Selection-For-Multimedia-Traffic-in-SDNs/README.md

   - link_cost_routing_optimization,
   - drl_routing_optimization.

 In the root folder, scripts that are required in both approaches can be found.
-Among these general files there is a topology text file, which can altered but needs to follow the same structure of the current one to assure that the remaining scripts will work.
-Additionally, if changed, there are numerous parameters in other scripts than need to be changed accordingly, such as:
+Among these general files there is a topology text file, which can altered but needs to maintain its structure to assure that the remaining scripts will work.
+Additionally, if changed, there are numerous parameters in other scripts than need to be altered accordingly, such as:
  - "proactive_paths_computation.py": change the topology filename.
 This script contains helper functions that take advantage of NetworkX.
  - "proactive_topology_mininet.py": change the topology filename.
 This script builds a Mininet network from a text file.